 Technology has gotten a bad rap and seems to be used as the scapegoat for all of the young society’s ills.
 From gaming to social media, the focus away from real-life interactions and into the digital void is an easy excuse for a complicated time.

 What we found through the Young Blood research though was that young people overwhelmingly (79%) feel that if the technology is used right, it can be a force for good.
 They have seen the power of social movements like #MeToo build global momentum online in hours and the humanitarian aid system being turned on its head using responsive, real-time technologies.
 7 in 10 also feel that technology helps them feel connected to the rest of the world which is important for such an isolated country.

 But where those critical of tech get it wrong is assuming young people are being less social due to it.
 72% of our audience told us that they use tech to help them make real-world connections (planning meetings, dates, social events, meeting new people, etc.).

 They aren’t naïve about it though.
 50% admit that spending too much time on social media makes them feel down/lonely and so are starting to become more conscious about the way they use their time online.

 And this is yet another opportunity for you as a brand to reach them.
 Can you use technology to help them connect in a more efficient way or disconnect altogether?

-After all, nearly half feel passionately about having fun and the same number feel passionately about having strong relationships, both of which can be achieved through sharing moments that make an impact.
+After all, nearly half feel passionate about having fun and the same number feels passionate about having strong relationships, both of which can be achieved through sharing moments that make an impact.
 (It also doesn’t hurt that 2 out of 3 told us that the most important factor in whether they will make a purchase or not is experiencing a product or brand before they buy.)

 2/10 young Aussies worry about being lonely and this is something your brand can help with.
 Do you have the power to connect like-minded people in a physical or digital space?
 Can you create communities around your products, services or brand?